-Note that the query of interest is now a function of $X^$ and not X. Therefore the problem now amounts to identifying a conditional interventional distribution using the m-graph in Figure 5(b).
-A complete analysis of such problems is available in Shpitser and Pearl (2006) which identifies the causal effect in eq 5 as:
+Note that the query of interest is now a function of $X^$ and not X. Therefore, the problem now amounts to identifying a conditional interventional distribution using the m-graph in Figure 5(b).
+A complete analysis of such problems is available in Shpitser and Pearl (2006) which identifies the causal effect in Equation (5) as